Welcome to the ISRIC Spring School!

 Information about registration fees can be found here.
 Note that when registering, you will be redirected to a Wageningen University & Research page in a new window to process your registration and payment.
 Priority will be given based on your time of application (i.e., first-come first-served).
 ISRIC does not provide scholarships for this course, nor does it assist with finding scholarships.
 Participants will have to arrange their own funding.

 Registration for both courses is open.

 The personal data that is collected through the website is processed in accordance with the applicable privacy regulations (Privacy and cookie statement).

-The ISRIC Spring School contributes to the Global Soil Partnership implementation, and is organised under the auspices of the C.T. de Wit Graduate School for Production Ecology and Resource Conservation of Wageningen University.
-The 2019 Spring School is organized in collaboration with guest lecturers from the Catholic University of Leuven and Wageningen University (Soil Biology and Biological Soil Quality, Biometris and Soil Geography and Landscape chairgroups).
+The ISRIC Spring School is organised in collaboration with guest lecturers from the Catholic University of Leuven and Wageningen University, and endorsed by the C.T. de Wit School for Production Ecology and Resource Conservation of Wageningen University (Soil Biology and Biological Soil Quality, Biometris and Soil Geography and Landscape chairgroups).